sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 ## Understanding Java vulnerabilities

 In this chapter, we investigate the threat landscape of Java applications because of its popularity: 3 billion devices run Java globally [according to Oracle](https://www.oracle.com/java/).
-Also, Java is often considered to be a more mature language: Java handles memory management and garbage collection itself, unlike C that requires developers to handle these tasks manually.
-However, the added abstraction layers might make Java code slower than native C code; this is why some Java components are built upon native code for optimization purposes.
+Additionally, Java is memory-safe: it handles memory management and garbage collection itself, unlike C that requires developers to handle these tasks themselves.
+This is a common reason to assume that Java apps do not suffer from, e.g. buffer overflows.
+However, several core Java components are built upon native C code for optimization purposes, making them potential targets.

 > The Java Virtual Machine, the sandbox that enables Java programs to execute platform-independently, is itself written in C.

-In order to understand the threat landscape for Java applications, we must analyse what kind of security vulnerabilities have been discovered in them over the years.
+In order to understand the threat landscape for Java applications, we must analyse the kind of security vulnerabilities that have been discovered over the years.
 There exist online repositories that consolidate such vulnerability information.
 The [NIST National Vulnerability Database](https://www.cvedetails.com/) is one such example.

-The [National Vulnerability Database](https://www.cvedetails.com/) is the largest repository of security vulnerabilities that are discovered in open source software.
+The [National Vulnerability Database](https://www.cvedetails.com/) is the largest repository of security vulnerabilities found in open source software.
 Each vulnerability is assigned a unique ***CVE (Common Vulnerabilities and Exposures)*** identifier, a ***CWE (Common Weakness Enumeration)*** that determines the _type_ of vulnerability, and a ***CVSS (Common Vulnerability Scoring System)*** score that determines the _severity_ of the vulnerability.
-Additionally, you can also view the products and their versions that are affected by the vulnerability.
+Additionally, the products including their affected versions are also listed.

 ### JRE vulnerabilities